goncalo22/SkyrimNet-GamePlugin/docs/Features/Custom Triggers.md

 Triggers are event-driven rules that check for specific gameplay conditions, such as casting a spell or using an item.
 When conditions are met, a templated response is generated — from a whispered thought to a loud reaction from nearby NPCs.

+Triggers, for now, dont allow using additional scripts or decorators on their descriptions.

 ---

 ## How Triggers Work